CalleP/BWC-simulator/README.md

 ws://127.0.0.1:80/Simulator

-Skype is running on port 80 so you will have to close that for it to work.
+Skype is running on port 80 so you will have to close that for it to work(including a few other programs).

 The decision to use port 80 was not a good one but no other port would remain open on my router.